-What this can mean is, if you’re getting financial advice from a company or adviser that works on commission, you may be paying high costs, and only receiving a limited amount of guidance at a very high level.
-In addition, you may be steered to make decisions that benefit the adviser, rather than you.
+What this can mean is, if you’re getting financial advice from a company or advisor that works on commission, you may be paying high costs, and only receiving a limited amount of guidance at a very high level.
+In addition, you may be steered to make decisions that benefit the advisor, rather than you.

 That’s a key differentiator for Modera clients.
 Our advice is objective, encompassing and in great depth, with transparency into any fees you pay.
 We aim to address all the topics that affect your financial life, and provide thorough and complete recommendations.

 Included in the fee you pay to Modera are consultations with the other financial professionals who support you.
 For example, we can strategize with your tax advisor after reviewing your tax return to see how we can create a more efficient tax plan.
 We can join an estate planning meeting to help facilitate the conversation around how you want to leave a legacy to your heirs.
 We can provide further education on your attorney or accountant’s recommendations so that you don’t have to pay hourly fees for clarification.
 But keep in mind; these are just a few of the ways we can serve your needs.

 Why do you recommend a long-term relationship rather than a one-time interaction?

 Your financial life is exactly that – a life.
 And over your lifetime many things usually change: your career, your family, your health, and your needs.
 You can think of Modera as your “accountability partner,” at your side at the various stages of your life.
 Priorities in one’s 30s and 40s will be different than those in one’s 50s and 60s, which will be different than those in one’s 70s and beyond.

 We’ve found that establishing long-term relationships with our clients and their families not only builds trust, but also enables us to help you adapt to and address the many stages of your life and the issues that arise.

 What types of clients generally collaborate with Modera?